 A weekly newsletter that gives you 6 brief personal recommendations of cool stuff.
-Check out our 2018 Recomendo book: https://amzn.to/2KpkGhV
+For a searchable archive of past issues check out https://archive.recomendo.com/.

 Awesome unsweetened chocolate bar

 I’ve long been a fan of Montezuma’s Absolute Black chocolate bars, which are made from 100% chocolate and cocoa nibs and no sweeteners of any kind.
 (The best way to enjoy unsweetened chocolate is not by chewing them, but by letting a square melt in your mouth.)
 Recently, Montezuma’s introduced a version with sea salt and almonds and it is even better.
 I buy mine at Trader Joe’s for $3 a bar. — MF

 After reading this post on How to begin a novel using AI, I’ve been having fun using this neural network, Talk to Transformer, to come up with prompts for new poems.
 I’ll just type in a few lines or start with an image that haunts me, and I’m always surprised by the seemingly original imagery that it gives back to me like this one (prompted by my aunt’s back tattoo of a phoenix): The days passed like smoke under my feet.
 “That should be enough for now.”
 She paused and sighed again.
 But still the phoenix kept going.— CD

 I went through all this past year’s recommendations from Recomendo and picked out a dozen items I think would make good inexpensive gifts.
 I posted my holiday gift list on our Cool Tools site, so many of my gift suggestions are somewhat toolish. — KK